-Kashgar is an oasis city in the Xinjiang Uyghur Autonomous Region in the far west of China.
+Kashgar (Kashi in Chinese) is an oasis city in the Xinjiang Uyghur Autonomous Region in the far west of China.
 It is said to have the largest bazaar in Asia and has been an important trading center since the days of the ancient Silk Road, when it was the point where the two branches of the Silk Road come back together after splitting up to run along either side of the Taklamakan Desert.
 Unless you fly, getting to Kashgar will take time.
 It is well worth it though, especially if you are planning on heading to India, as the Karakoroum Highway past the beautiful Karakul Lake and through Pakistan makes for a scenic alternative to flying.

-> Best Time to Go
+Best Time to Go

 Kashgar has very hot summers and very cold winters, but virtually no humidity.
 Because of the dryness, summers are actually quite nice.
 Autumn and spring are also good times to visit, but while spring lasts a long time, autumn is very short.